 Source: S&P Dow Jones Indices, BCM

 Volatility more than doubled from 1960 to 2019.
-It is no coincidence the rise coincided with some of the most notable fintech innovations in modern history.
-Consider that index funds were introduced in the 1970s, internet trading in the 1990s, and mobile investing in the past decade.
+It seems like no coincidence the rise coincided with some of the most notable "fintech" innovations in modern history like index funds in the 1970s, online brokers in the 1990s, and mobile trading in the past decade.

-These changes not only affect how markets and investors behave but also create opportunities because of how quickly and easily today's markets can become mispriced.
+These changes not only affect how markets and investors behave but also create opportunities from how quickly and easily today's markets can become mispriced.
 MA was developed from these changes and designed to thrive in them.

 MA focuses its investment decisions at the market level (or macro level).
-This differs from how traditional active managers make decisions at the company level, like "buy Apple or Google."
-MA does not consider individual companies and instead focuses on entire markets, as represented by market indices like the Russell 1000 or Nikkei 225.
+This differs from how traditional active management makes decisions at the company level, like "buy Apple or Google."
+MA does not consider individual companies and instead focuses on broad market indices like the S&P 500 or Nikkei 225.

 One important reason for this macro approach is most public investment returns can be explained at the market level over time.
-To be clear, this statement does not apply to private investments like venture-backed start-ups or private M&A deals.
-However, in large, liquid, publicly-traded markets (like for US large-cap stocks) most returns can be explained at the market level over time.
+This statement does not apply to private investments like venture-backed start-ups or private M&A deals.
+However, in large, liquid, publicly-traded markets (like for U.S. large-cap stocks) most returns can be explained at the market level over time.

 This concept is well-supported by empirical, Nobel Prize-winning research and is considered one of the most important findings in modern finance.
-Some of the seminal studies on the topic include the following.
+Seminal studies on the topic include the following.